 So, you can use sage (especially in the form of a tea) as a regular source of vitamin K in your menopause diet.

-(By the way, another menopause tea that is a good source of vitamin k is nettle tea.
+(By the way, another herb that is a good source of vitamin k is nettle.
 Learn more about it in this post on the benefits of nettle for hormones).

 As I explained in this post on estrogen dominance during perimenopause, many women experience heavy bleeding as they transition into menopause.